 CARS.COM — Car buying can be confusing in the best of times.
 You have to be even more careful when incentives (whether they are cash-back deals or reduced finance rates) can obscure how much you're really paying.

 If you decide to take the cash on a car, pickup truck, SUV or minivan, the dealer may insist that it’s the best deal you’re going to get, hoping you’ll leave it there and sign up for the dealership’s financing.
 Remember, though, that rebates are offered by the manufacturer, and that money doesn’t come out of the dealer’s pocket, so you may still be able to negotiate a better deal.

-Experts advise setting a final price for the car first, and then calculating the rebates or financing from that point.
+Experts advise setting a final price for the car first, then calculating the rebates or financing from that point.
 Incentives often make consumers forget about trying to get the best overall price, sometimes helping dealers to sell cars at a higher price than they might have without the incentives.
 How is that possible?
 By getting the buyer to focus on the monthly payment and not the overall cost of the car, including interest charges.

 Another sticking point about low-interest financing is that you must be approved for them, after a credit check.
 If your credit record is spotty, don't count on getting those low rates.
 People with poor credit generally pay higher rates for financing.

 The lowest rates may apply only to the shortest loans, generally four years.
 Beyond that, rates tend to rise.
 Ask to see if the best rates apply to what you want to buy and what the limits are on any financing deals.
 It’s also a good idea to get preapproved beforehand for an auto loan rate from a third-party bank or credit union; that way you’ll have a competitive offer in your back pocket in case the dealer’s terms are too high.